roboticsoutreach/robohack-website/docs/programming/index.md

 what it didn't do, and any errors it raised.
 The file is saved to log.txt in the top-level directory of the USB drive.

 :::warning
-The latest log is always called log.txt, if the code is rerun the previous log will be renamed with an increasing number suffix
+The latest log is always called log.txt.
+If the code is rerun the previous log will be renamed with an increasing number suffix.
 :::

 ## Running code before pressing the start button